Peptides, found in many skin care products, may help reduce inflammation, even out skin tone, and reduce the appearance of wrinkles.

 Improved skin barrier

-Collagen can plump skin and lips, and when skin is firmer and plumper, wrinkles and fine lines will be less visible.
+Collagen can plump skin and lips.
+When skin is firmer and plumper, wrinkles and fine lines will be less visible.

 More elastic skin